Manzanita Lake Camping Cabins Overview

 The cabins are located one mile south of the park entrance, perched at an elevation of 5,890 feet and adjacent to a 179-site campground.
 The Loomis Museum, Loomis Ranger Station and popular hiking trails are nearby.
 Educational programs are presented at the museum and amphitheater within the campground.

-Groceries, supplies, gifts, gasoline, a pay phone, ATM, laundromat and hot showers can be located at the nearby Manzanita Lake Camper Store.
+Groceries, supplies, gifts, gasoline, laundromat and hot showers are located at the nearby Manzanita Lake Camper Store.
 Our cafe features a variety of delicious and healthy items including salads, fresh fruits, hot or cold sandwiches, espresso drinks and soft-serve ice cream.
-Kayak, canoe and paddle board rentals are also available on a first come, first serve basis at the Camper Store.
+Kayak and paddle board rentals are also available on a first come, first serve basis at the Camper Store.

 A map of our cabins can be viewed under additional information or on our website, www.lassenlodging.com.